Donald Justice: Career

-After obtaining his doctorate, Justice went on to teach for many years at the Iowa Writers' Workshop at the University of Iowa, the nation's first graduate program in creative writing.
-He also taught at Syracuse University, the University of California at Irvine, Princeton University, the University of Virginia, and the University of Florida in Gainesville.
+After obtaining his doctorate, Justice went on to teach for many years at the Iowa Writers' Workshop, the nation's first graduate program in creative writing.
+He also taught at Syracuse University, the University of California, Irvine, Princeton University, the University of Virginia, and the University of Florida.

 Justice published thirteen collections of his poetry.
 The first collection, The Summer Anniversaries, was the winner of the Lamont Poetry Prize given by the Academy of American Poets in 1961; Selected Poems won the Pulitzer Prize for Poetry in 1980.
 He was awarded the Bollingen Prize in Poetry in 1991, and the Lannan Literary Award for Poetry in 1996.

 His honors also included grants from the Guggenheim Foundation, the Rockefeller Foundation, and the National Endowment for the Arts.
 He was a member of the American Academy of Arts and Letters, and a Chancellor of the Academy of American Poets from 1997 to 2003.
 His Collected Poems was nominated for the National Book Award in 2004.
 Justice was a National Book Award Finalist three times, in 1961, 1974, and 1995.